Reviewing the Basics of an Electrical Control PanelThis article is a very in-depth, easy-to-follow review of an actual electrical control panel.

 Now you maybe be curious how you should know which input on the PLC you should connect the Emergency-Stop to.

 Well, this is simply done based on the wiring diagram.
-In a later article, we will get into the details of the wiring diagram and show you how simple it is to read and carry out the wiring on this panel.
+In a later article, we will get into the details of the wiring diagram and show you how simple it is to read and carry out the control panel wiring.

 Overview of the main Control panel components